cjus/modern-web-seed/extended-docs.md

 angular.module('app', ['ngRoute', 'ui.bootstrap'])
 ```

-Once you've decided which to use you can delete the commented lines and delete the branch in bower_commponents for the framework you're not using.
+Once you've decided which to use you can delete the commented lines and delete the branch in bower_components for the framework you're not using.
 Also make sure to update your bower.json file by removing the line for the framework you don't need.

 ## Tips for WebStorm users